Help with your energy bills

 Current help includes:

 - Winter Fuel Payment - if you have reached the qualifying age you may get help with keeping warm in winter.
-For winter 2011/12 this can be between £100 and £300 depending on your situation.
+This can be between £100 and £300 depending on your situation.
 Find out how to apply for Winter Fuel Payments.

 - Cold Weather Payments - one-off payments worth £25 for the over 60s and £100 for the over 80s are paid automatically in severe weather conditions.
 This is when the temperature goes below zero for seven days in a row.
 Find out more about Cold Weather Payments.